Regulation B7: Complaints

 (b) There is new evidence that you could not present as part of your original complaint.
 There must be a valid reason for not presenting the evidence at the time.

-8.2 Grievances will be considered in accordance with Ordinance XXVIII.
+8.2 Grievances will be considered in accordance with Ordinance D3.
 You must submit a grievance, in writing, within 14 calendar days of the date of your complaint outcome letter.

 9. Office of the Independent Adjudicator